MGSimard/vertexdb/README.md

 - [x] Implement item submission functionality (links in cards) (server actions)
 - [x] Conditionally ignore currentUser in query if currentUser is null (don't need to get initialVotes)
 - [x] Use currentuser initial vote match to conditionally render active arrow color or something
+- [ ] USE RETURNING UPDATE TO GET BACK INSTEAD OF DOING ANOTHER QUERY
 - [ ] Limit character input within the actual fields themselves
 - [ ] Collapse "add submission" section back into "Add" after successful submit
 - [ ] Show top 8 submissions, see all shows all of them